07 Feb Can you licence your image to a company or trust?

 How will this affect you?

-- Proposed changes by the Government will subject income earned through an individual’s ‘fame and image’ to the individual tax margin.
+Proposed changes by the Government will subject income earnt through an individual’s ‘fame and image’ to the individual tax margin.
+The measure will target income earnt through advertising, sponsorship, endorsement, public appearances and social media.
+Operative from 1 July 2019, individuals affected by the proposal will be required to reassess and restructure their affairs.

-If you require assistance structuring your sponsorship activities, or would like advice regarding your legal obligations with respect to product endorsements, please feel free to contact marshalls+dent+ wilmoth.
+If you require assistance structuring your sponsorship activities, or would like advice regarding your legal obligations with respect to product endorsements, please feel free to contact us.

-This article was written by Commercial and Media lawyer, Marco Angele and clerk, Maddy Castles.
+This article was written by Commercial and Media lawyer, Marco Angele.

 DISCLAIMER: We accept no responsibility for any action taken after reading this article.
 It is intended as a guide only and is not a substitute for the expert legal advice you can get from marshalls+dent+wilmoth and other relevant experts.